St. Maarten and St. Martin Restaurants

 Parking: In Philipsburg, park in the lot behind the straw market that's behind the historic courthouse, not on Front Street.
 There is no parking there.

-You'd need a good couple of weeks at least to sample some of the best Grand Case restaurants: Le Pressoir, Spiga, L'Auberge Gourmande, and Il Nettuno are all very fine restaurants.
+You'd need a good couple of weeks at least to sample some of the best Grand Case restaurants: Spiga & L'Auberge Gourmande are both very fine restaurants.

 Subscribe free to our St. Maarten and St. Martin Weekly News (see link, left) for reviews every week of many fine SXM restaurants.